A Differential Effect Approach to Partial Identification of Treatment Effects: Introduction

 Suppose the treatment of interest is treatment $A$ and there is also available a second treatment $B$.
 The differential effect of treatment $A$ versus $B$ is the effect of applying $A$ in lieu of applying $B$.
 Under the Rasch model \citep{rasch1980probabilistic, rasch1993probabilistic} for treatment assignment, \citet{rosenbaum2006differential} showed that the differential effect is not biased by generic biases that promote both treatments.
 A study of treatment $A$ vs. the control alone could be strongly biased by a generic bias, whereas the differential effect can be completely unbiased under certain model assumptions like a Rasch model \citep{rosenbaum2006differential}. \cite{rosenbaum2013using} advocates routine use of differential effects: ``Differential comparisons [i.e., estimation of the differential effect] are easy to do, are quite intuitive, are supported in a specific way for a specific purpose by statistical theory, and are-at worst-a harmless and transparent supplement to standard comparisons of people who look similar.
 Yet, differential comparisons are rarely done.''

 \cite{rosenbaum2006differential} shows that the differential effect point identifies the treatment effect under strong assumptions such as the Rasch model for treatment.
 But if these strong assumptions do not hold, when can we learn something from differential effects?
 In this paper, we show that under certain semi-parametric assumptions, the ATE can be bounded by the probability limits of the differential effect estimate and the inverse probability weighting estimate and thus we can bracket the true effect.
 We also provide a similar result for the CATE, and provide conditions under which the ATE and CATE can be point identified using the proposed method.
 We develop a flexible and easy-to-implement semi-parametric framework to estimate bounds for ATE and CATE and leverage a two-stage approach to conduct the inference for effects of interest under some mild conditions.
-Our approach allows flexible use of parametric or non-parametric models, and our assumptions are easy to interpret as well.
-Furthermore, we examine the proposed framework in the setting of continuous outcomes with various factors in detail via a simulation study.
-We apply the proposed methodology to examine the effect of smoking on the blood level of cadmium using data from the National Health and Nutrition Examination Survey (NHANES).
+Our approach offers several advantages.
+It is more practical than partial identification via IVs in many scenarios, particularly when identifying a valid and strong IV is challenging or infeasible, as our approach allows the second treatment to be correlated with unmeasured confounders.
+The assumptions underlying the method are straightforward to interpret and can be directly evaluated using the data.
+Additionally, the approach provides flexibility by accommodating both parametric and non-parametric models, allowing it to address a wide range of data structures and analytical needs.
+To examine the performance of our proposed method, we utilize the proposed framework in the setting of continuous outcomes with various factors in detail via a simulation study.
+Additionally, we apply the proposed methodology to examine the effect of smoking on the blood level of cadmium using data from the National Health and Nutrition Examination Survey (NHANES).